 NB Players cannot place counters on numbers already covered.

-7. Play alternates in this fashion until each player has used all their their counters or no legal moves are possible.
+7. Play alternates in this fashion until each player has used all their counters or no legal moves are possible.

 8. Each player uses a calculator to find their total score from all rounds.